Removing team members

 Last updated

 Admins remove members from the Team settings page.
-New requests from the removed user fail immediately, but an active browser session can remain valid for up to 24 hours.
+The removed user's membership is deleted immediately, but an already-signed-in browser session can remain valid for up to 24 hours.
 You cannot remove yourself.

 ADO Pilot has three organization roles.
-The descriptions below match what the Role permissions card on the Team settings page shows in the dashboard.
+The Role permissions card on the Team settings page in the dashboard shows each role's description.

 • Admin — Full access to all settings, billing, team management, and repository configuration.